ErnstSinBestemor/KDE/README.md

 Download regular arch Linux
 https://archlinux.org/download

-Make a bootable USB Drive
+<br />Make a bootable USB Drive

 For Linux and Mac Users, Download BalenaEtcher
-For Windows Users, Download BalenaEtcher or Rufus
+<br />For Windows Users, Download BalenaEtcher or Rufus

-After you made a bootable USB Drive launch it from BIOS / UEFI After Arch Linux launches type
+After you made a bootable USB Drive launch it from BIOS / UEFI
+<br />After Arch Linux launches type

 "sudo pacman -S Syyu" that will update your operating system and after the update type

-"sudo pacman -S git" That will install git which will allow you to download OlaiOS After Git it downloaded type
+<br />"sudo pacman -S git" That will install git which will allow you to download OlaiOS
+After Git it downloaded type
 "git clone https://github.com/OlaYZen/OlaiOS.git"

 After you have git clone,
 Right now, There are 5 Desktop environments ready to download, there is

 <br />**Cinnamon**
 <br />**GNOME**
 <br />**KDE**